Skip to main content

 Considerations

-When applying k-min anonymity enforcement and noise injection, consider the following:
+When applying k-min enforcement and noise injection, consider the following:

 • You should carefully consider the balance between privacy protection and query utility so that results are not compromised by stricter privacy treatments.